Ishan5hrestha/Electricity-Demand-Prediction/README.md

 ```
 ## Interface
 The website features panel for NEA officials to:
-- Login and view or download
+- Login and view or download data
 - Upload electric data
 - Upload temperature and humidity data in the same format as were given by TIA
 - Generate full dataset from uploaded data